46 Years Ago: George Jones Earns No. 1 Hit With ‘The Grand Tour’

-Today (Aug.
-31) is a big anniversary for George Jones.
-It was on this day in 1974, 41 years ago, that the country music hitmaker earned his sixth No. 1 hit with his single "The Grand Tour."
+Aug.
+31 was a big anniversary in George Jones' career.
+It was on that day in 1974, 46 years ago, that the country music hitmaker earned his sixth No. 1 hit with his single "The Grand Tour."

-Jones included the song on several of his compilations, including Anniversary — 10 Years of Hits in 1982, Super Hits in 1987 and 2004's 50 Years of Hits.
+Jones included "The Grand Tour" on several of his compilations, including Anniversary -- 10 Years of Hits in 1982, Super Hits in 1987 and 2004's 50 Years of Hits.

 This story was originally written by Gayle Thompson, and revised by Annie Zaleski.

 Country's Greatest Love Stories: George + Nancy Jones + More